Increasing Audiobook Engagement 150% Through Native Playback Design

 The Challenge

-Design a native audio player that transformed O'Reilly's basic playback workaround into a real listening experience, addressing early-session abandonment and enabling the multitasking behavior users expected.
+Design a native audio player that transformed O'Reilly's basic playback workaround into a real listening experience, addressing early-session abandonment and increasing audiobook content consumption.

 Constraints